alexanderGugel/pragmatic-testing/README.md

 })
 ```

 Now while this is typically a good way to start, we can do better.
 One of the issues with the test above is that we don't know if the test does anything else to the container element.
-E.g. maybe it adds a red border or does something else to it other than appending itself.
+E.g. maybe it adds a red border or does something else to it other than appending itself (which would be terribly annoying).

 In the above case we could simply mock the container.
 Oftentimes a mocking framework like [Sinon.JS](http://sinonjs.org/) is quite handy in such cases, but in this case our mock container is very simply and we can write the mock manually: